CSS Selector in Selenium

 • tag = the HTML tag of the element being accessed

-• [ and ] = square brackets within which a specific attribute and its corresponding value will be placed
+• [ and ] = square brackets that wrap the attribute and its corresponding value

-• attribute = the attribute to be used.
-It is advisable to use an attribute that is unique to the element such as a name or ID.
+• attribute = the attribute to use.
+Choose one that is unique to the element, such as name or id.

 • value = the corresponding value of the chosen attribute.

-Step 1) Navigate to Mercury Tours’ Registration page http://demo.guru99.com/test/newtours/register.php and inspect the “Last Name” text box.
-Take note of its HTML tag (“input” in this case) and its name (“lastName”).
+Step 1) Navigate to the Mercury Tours Registration page https://demo.guru99.com/test/newtours/register.php and inspect the “Last Name” text box.
+Note its HTML tag (“input”) and its name attribute (“lastName”).

 Step 2) In Selenium IDE, enter “css=input[name=lastName]” in the Target box and click Find.
-Selenium IDE should be able to access the Last Name box successfully.
+Selenium IDE successfully locates the Last Name field.

-When multiple elements have the same HTML tag and attribute, only the first one will be recognized.
-This behavior is similar to locating elements using CSS selectors with the same tag and class.
+When multiple elements share the same HTML tag and attribute, only the first one is recognized.
+The behavior is identical to locating elements with the same tag and class.

 Syntax